FRC-7850/7850ProgrammingRequirements/README.md

   - CAN IDs 20-69 are reserved for subsystems.
     - Each subsystem shall use an independent group of 10 IDs
     - Subsystems shall ID modules and sensors from lowest ID to highest from either Left to Right, Front to Back, Top to Bottom, CCW starting at front, or a combination of the 4 methods, whichever makes most sense.

+- All follower motor controllers shall follow a controller with a lower CAN ID than itself.

   - The following table shall be followed to assign all CAN IDs.